 Core STEM includes science, engineering, and information and communications technology.
 Health occupations are not included within the scope of core STEM.
 Skilled trades are not included within the scope of core STEM but WISE monitors the participation of women in skilled trades because of the scale of employment in these occupations.

-A full list of occupations included in Core STEM can be found here, listed by 2010 Standard Occupational Classification (SOC) code.
+A full list of occupations included in Core STEM can be found in the below document detailing all the Standard Occupational Classification (SOC) codes.

 This analysis has been produced based on government figures from the Annual Population Survey (APS).
 The previous WISE analysis used the Labour Force Survey (LFS); Following changes, we now use the APS.